a0s/tinkoff-invest-dumper/README.md

 File rotation
 -------------

 You can split and rotate JSON-files using `--time-suffix-enabled`.
 For e.g, if you start `tinkoff-invest-dumper` as `systemd` service,  you may use `cron` to restart this service at a certain time during an inactive part of a trading day.
-During restarting, `tinkoff-invest-dumper` closes previous files and opens a new one with a new-day-prefix.
+During restarting, `tinkoff-invest-dumper` closes previous files and opens a new one with a new-day time suffix.
 The inactive period for Tinkoff Invest is `2:00-10:30 MSK`.

 Run as Docker image